 Subject to this Act and the regulations, the Company shall allow a person, on payment of the prescribed charges, the use of any bulk handling facilities and equipment controlled by it at ports in the State.

-[Parts III and IV deleted by No. 29 of 2002 s.
+[Parts III and IV (s.
+20-30) deleted by No. 29 of 2002 s.
 8.]

 Part V — Charges